 Places to Visit in Alaska

-- Kenai Fjords National Park : The Kenai Fjords National Park covers a tidewater glacier and the Harding Ice Field – the major attraction for most visitors.
-Home to variety of marine wildlife, the park offers many tour boats and great cruise options.
+- Kenai Fjords National Park: The Kenai Fjords National Park covers a tidewater glacier and the Harding Ice Field – the major attraction for most visitors.
+Home to a variety of marine wildlife, the park offers many tour boats and great cruise options.
 The biggest king salmon fish is found in the Kenai River.

-- Fairbanks : Located north of the Denali Park, Fairbanks is the second largest city of Alaska and is famous for the occurrence of the Aurora Borealis or the Northern Lights, the astrophysical phenomena.
+- Fairbanks: Located north of the Denali Park, Fairbanks is the second largest city in Alaska and is famous for the occurrence of the Aurora Borealis or the Northern Lights, the astrophysical phenomena.
 Between the months of April and August, the Northern Lights illuminate the night sky and provide some very picturesque views.
-During the summer months Fairbanks receives 22 hours of sunlight.
+During the summer months, Fairbanks receives 22 hours of sunlight.
 The Ice Museum and Alaska Museum are also the major attractions of the city.

-- Sitka National Monument : Sitka National Monument is located on Sitka Bay.
-It covers an area of 57 acres, and was established as a national monument by presidential proclamation on March 23,1910.
+- Sitka National Monument: Sitka National Monument is located on Sitka Bay.
+It covers an area of 57 acres and was established as a national monument by presidential proclamation on March 23, 1910.
 The site includes an ancient village of the Kik-Siti Indians, relics of the aboriginal life of the region, and the 16 totem poles.
 Witch tree is an interesting feature of the monument.
-It was here that that the natives are believed to have held their trials for witchcraft.
+It was here that the natives are believed to have held their trials for witchcraft.